-A Chilean female taekwondo player plans to withdraw from the Games after testing positive for the coronavirus, public broadcaster NHK reported.
+A Chilean female taekwondo player plans to withdraw from the Games after testing positive, public broadcaster NHK reported.

 The organisers said eight people, including an athlete who is not a resident of Japan and six contractors, tested positive.
 The name, nationality and other details of the athlete were not disclosed.

-JULY 20: Nine people, including one athlete staying at the Olympic village, tested positive for the novel coronavirus, the organisers said.
+JULY 20: Nine people, including one athlete staying at the Olympic village, tested positive for COVID-19, the organisers said.
 The other eight were a volunteer worker, a member of the Games personnel and six contractors.